 Classically the Stinger is shaken and served straight-up in a chilled coupe.
 However, we think it makes for a more refreshing peppermint and cognac digestif when served over crushed ice.

 In the 1956 American musical comedy film High Society, Bing Crosby explains to Grace Kelly how the Stinger gained its name.
 "It's a Stinger.
 It removes the sting."

-In his 2015 Updated & Revised Imbibe, David Wondrich recounts a 1923 newspaper gossip page story which credits the invention of The Stinger to Reginald “Reggie” Vanderbilt, an American millionaire and father of fashion designer Gloria Vanderbilt.
+The recipe appears in Jacques-Straub's 1914 book Drinks but as for its creator we turn to David Wondrich's 2015 Updated & Revised Imbibe which recounts a 1923 newspaper gossip page story crediting the invention of The Stinger to Reginald "Reggie" Vanderbilt, an American millionaire and father of fashion designer Gloria Vanderbilt.

 So keen a cocktail maker was Reggie that he died from liver failure due to alcohol abuse on 4th September 1925.